 1 tablespoon chopped mint

-Rinse and soak rice in warm water.
-Prepare marinade by mixing together yoghurt, olive oil, lime juice, ginger-garlic paste, salt, spices, 2 tablespoon chopped cilantro & mint.
+Marinating Chicken Prepare marinade by mixing together yogurt, olive oil, lime juice, ginger-garlic paste, salt, spices, 2 tablespoon chopped cilantro & mint.
 Mix well.
 Add the chicken thighs and coat well with marinade.
-Keep aside while you par-boil the rice.
+Keep aside while you partially boil the rice.

 Turn on the Instant Pot on sauté mode.
+If the yogurt you used for marinating the chicken was thick, start by adding 1/4 cup water in the inner pot followed by chicken along with it's marinade.
+This will prevent the chicken from burning.
 Layer chicken evenly.
 Top with the remaining marinade.
-Layer the par-boiled rice evenly all over the chicken.
+Layer the partially boiled rice evenly all over the chicken.
 Sprinkle fried onions on top followed by chopped cilantro-mint.
 Add cashews and sprinkle 1 teaspoon garam masala.
-Pour the saffron-milk evenly followed by melted butter. (if you used a thick yoghurt for marinade, start by adding 1/4 cup water in the inner pot followed by chicken)
+Pour the saffron-milk evenly followed by melted butter.

 Close the lid.
 Turn off sauté.
-Press Manual (High pressure) for 6 minutes, while the vent is in sealing position.
-Allow for pressure to release naturally.
-Open the lid and carefully fluff up the biryani without breaking the rice.
-Enjoy as-is or with a cucumber-yoghurt dip!
+Press Manual (High pressure) for 6 minutes, while the vent is set to sealing position.
+You can let the pressure release naturally for 5-10 minutes (NPR 5-10) and open the lid, or, manually release the pressure (QR) right after.
+Both work fine.
+Open the lid and carefully fluff up the biryani with a fork, without breaking the rice.
+Remove the inner pot from the Instant Pot base, to stop the cooking process.
+Enjoy with a cucumber-yogurt dip!